Nocena/app.nocena/README.md

-# Nocena App
+# Nocena App - built on Flow

 Nocena is a challenge-based social networking application where users can complete daily, weekly, and monthly AI-generated challenges similar to BeReal.
-The platform also features business-sponsored public challenges displayed on a map, and a token-based reward system on the Polygon blockchain.
+The platform also features business-sponsored public challenges displayed on a map, and a token-based reward system on the Flow blockchain.

 ## Features